 To check your application status please contact firstname.lastname@example.org.

 Conditional Admission and Denied Admission

-A student who does not meet the admission requirements to the program may be conditionally admitted to the program at the discretion of the ICM director.
+A student who does not meet the admission requirements to the program may be conditionally admitted to the program at the discretion of the ICM academic director.
 If a student is conditionally admitted, the student must complete a minimum of nine hours of graduate work with a grade of “B” or above before the conditional admission is removed.
-Students who are denied admission may request from the ICM director an action plan to help them identify specific areas where improvement is needed.
-Students who are denied admission may reapply for admission after completing the action plan as described by the ICM director.
+Students who are denied admission may request from the ICM academic director an action plan to help them identify specific areas where improvement is needed.
+Students who are denied admission may reapply for admission after completing the action plan as described by the ICM academic director.